 Founder and Principal Consultant

 Key Pointe’s founder and principal consultant Theresa Putkey applies content strategy, IA, and taxonomy to solve problems within a content management or digital asset management environment.
-With more than 15 years experience and expertise, Theresa brings a valuable external perspective to each project.
+With more than 15 years experience, Theresa brings a valuable external perspective to each project.
 She holds a Master’s of Library and Information Science from San Jose State University.

 Theresa began her career in content management as a technical support analyst, and then moved into technical writing.
 She turned to requirements analysis and software design to make better software products.
-As an information architect, she applies her skills and passion for content and structure to produce great user experiences that meet business needs.
-She focuses on bridging the communication chasm between business leaders and developers and now acts as a liaison between stakeholder groups with divergent interests and drivers.
+As a content strategist, she applies her skills and passion for content and structure to produce great user experiences that meet business needs.
+She focuses on bridging the communication chasm between business leaders and developers and acts as a liaison between stakeholder groups with divergent interests and drivers.

-Theresa lives with her husband and Cavalier King Charles Spaniel in Burnaby, Canada.
+Theresa lives with her husband and Cavalier King Charles Spaniel near Vancouver, Canada.
 When she’s not solving complex information problems, she can be found swimming in a local ocean or lake, cycling in beautiful British Columbia, attempting to learn Spanish, or traveling the world.